Food premises registration

 Most childminders will be covered by food hygiene regulations.
-They will need to register their food business establishment.
+This means they will need to register their food business establishment.
 Some who operate from domestic premises may not need to.
 It depends whether they provide snacks or meals for the children in their care.
-The Food Standards Agency has produced guidance for childminders at domestic premises.
-This explains how to determine if registration is required.

-Bed and breakfast accommodation with less than three letting bedrooms was previously exempt.
-Changes in the law now mean they have to be registered.
+Bed and breakfast accommodation with less than three letting bedrooms used to be exempt from registration however changes in the law now mean they have to be registered.

 How to register

-By filling in an Application Form for the Registration of Food Premises.
-The link to the Application Form is provided above.
+By filling in an application form for the Registration of Food Premises.
+The link to the application form and to the online form is provided above.
 Registration cannot be refused.
 There is no charge.
 The registration form must be sent to the local authority in whose area the food premises are located.

 When completing the application, all the boxes which apply to the business must be ticked.
 All the questions must be answered.
 All the information requested must be given.
 It is an offence to give information which you know is false.

 What happens to the information given on the form?

 We will enter the details on our Public Register.
 This contains the name and address of the food business establishment.
 It also contains the particulars and nature of the food business.
 A copy of the list, or any entry on it, may be provided to anyone who makes a request for such information.
 Copies of the registration details may be forwarded to other competent authorities, such as the local Trading Standards Department.

 What about changes?